Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeAHigh concentration of international fiber.
+Global Connectivity GradeAHigh concentration of international fiber, as of September 2025.

 Direct Cloud On-RampsOver 2 – as of September 2025Includes AWS and Microsoft Azure.

-Power Cost$0.07 – $0.11/kWh, as of September 2025Hydroelectric surplus keeps rates competitive.
+Power Cost$0.07 – $0.11/kWh – as of September 2025Hydroelectric surplus keeps rates competitive.

-Disaster RiskLow (1.9/10), as of September 2025Exceptionally stable geographical profile.
+Disaster RiskLow (1.9/10) – as of September 2025Exceptionally stable geographical profile.

-Tax IncentivesNoNo specific federal incentives active.
+Tax IncentivesNoNo specific federal incentives active for data centers.

-Sales Tax25% VAT, as of September 2025Standard national rate.
+Sales Tax25% VAT – as of September 2025Standard national rate.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Oslo features a mature ecosystem with a carrier count of over 15.
-The market provides a reliable mix of local incumbents and international providers, with approximately 15–20 carriers facilitating diverse routing across the Nordic region as of September 2025.
+Carrier Density & Carrier Neutrality: Carrier count: over 17 as of January 2026.
+The market provides a mature ecosystem of local incumbents and international providers, facilitating diverse routing across the Nordic region.
+Approximately 15–20 carriers ensure competitive pricing and resilient path diversity.

 Internet Exchange Points (IXPs): The Norwegian Internet eXchange (NIX) is the primary IXP in the city, providing a critical platform for efficient domestic peering and reducing reliance on international transit for local traffic.